 Note the aforementioned prices don’t include the mandatory destination charge, which is like shipping and handling for cars.
 Chevrolet charges $995 while Ford recently increased its fee to $1,195.

-There are many other options.
+There are definitely plenty of alternatives to choose from.
 The base convertibles land in the same price bracket as a nicely equipped Mazda MX-5 Miata, though they are, of course, two completely different animals.
-Buyers can also consider the Fiat 124 Spider, the Miata’s Italian twin.
+The Fiat 124 Spider, the Miata’s Italian twin, is also a worthy adversary.
 Moving up in the range, the more expensive V8-powered models square off against German machines like the Audi A5, the Mercedes-Benz C-Class Coupe, and the BMW 4 Series.

 - Most fuel-efficient trucks for 2020